 • Detailed Information.
 The API Explorer provides an Expand Operations button for each available CRUDPAQ method.
-Expand Operations displays implementation notes, successful response class, headers, parameters, and response messages with examples.
+When Expand Operations is pressed, you can view implementation notes, successful response class, headers, parameters, and response messages with examples.
 For example, the requestPayload field can be populated with an example value.
 Also, if you select Model, you can view the schema for each parameter, as seen below: